MicrosoftDocs/OfficeDocs-Enterprise/Enterprise/deploy-office-365-directory-synchronization-dirsync-in-microsoft-azure.md

 1. Connect to the directory sync server using a Remote Desktop Connection with a Windows Server AD domain account that has local administrator privileges.
 See [Connect to the virtual machine and sign on](https://docs.microsoft.com/azure/virtual-machines/virtual-machines-windows-hero-tutorial?toc=%2fazure%2fvirtual-machines%2fwindows%2ftoc.json#connect-to-the-virtual-machine-and-sign-on).

-2. From the directory sync server, open the [Set up directory synchronization in Office 365](https://support.office.com/article/Set-up-directory-synchronization-in-Office-365-1b3b5318-6977-42ed-b5c7-96fa74b08846) article and follow the directions for directory synchronization with password hash synchronization.
+2. From the directory sync server, open the [Set up directory synchronization for Office 365](set-up-directory-synchronization.md) article and follow the directions for directory synchronization with password hash synchronization.

 > [!CAUTION]
 > Setup creates the **AAD_xxxxxxxxxxxx** account in the Local Users organizational unit (OU).
 Do not move or remove this account or synchronization will fail.